 , and about a third have vomiting.

-is often a result of the increased hormone levels that result from pregnancy.
+The nausea is often a result of the increased hormone levels that result from pregnancy.
 The exact cause of morning sickness is not known; it may be caused by hormonal changes or lower blood sugar during early pregnancy.
 Emotional stress, traveling, or some foods can aggravate the problem.

 Signs and SymptomsNausea

 and vomiting can be one of the first signs of pregnancy and usually begins around the 6th week of pregnancy.
 It can occur at any time of the day, and for most women it seems to stop around the 12th week of pregnancy although it can last until the 14th or 16th week.